thomhines/orderly/README.md

-If you use whole numbers and default settings, orderly assumes you are setting the width of your column in grid-units.
+If you use whole numbers and default settings, orderly assumes you are setting the width of your column in sub-columns.
 Otherwise, it will assume that the column width you set is a fraction of the total width of the container.
+The default sub-column grid is 12 sub-columns wide.

-The default grid is 12 grid-units wide.
+Not sure how to use Sass in your project?
+Check out [cinch](projects.thomhines.com/cinch/).